 Research on the effect of the holiday season (Thanksgiving through New Year’s) on body weight and composition in college students found a significant increase in % body fat and fat mass.
 Additionally, research found individuals that were successful at losing weight prior to the holidays are more vulnerable to weight gain during this season (possibly highlighting the need for ongoing support).

 To avoid weight gain and keep a healthy diet, peer support from friends or health coaches may be particularly beneficial.
 Peer health coaches understand the challenges of maintaining a healthy weight over the holidays and have been shown to be effective in helping individuals lose weight.
 Weight management is a particularly challenging issue for those battling chronic illnesses like diabetes in which a healthy daily diet is critical to successful self-management.
-The American Diabetes Association offers the following holiday meal planning tips.

 In addition to good food that’s probably bad for us, alcohol consumption over the holidays can also be a problem.
 Throughout the season, we are surrounded by the sight of people enjoying a glass of wine or a bottle of beer.
 In some cases, people turn to alcohol and drugs to cope with the stress of familial dysfunction and unhealthy relationship dynamics.
 Data collected from 200,000 alcohol offenders monitored 24/7 for alcohol consumption shows that drinking increases nearly 27% between Thanksgiving and January 2nd.
 For people in recovery, peer supporters can help provide the motivation, personal lessons, and skills to help them cope with holiday stressors.
 Avoiding excessive drinking over the holidays can also help lower incidents of drunk driving and prevent accidental injuries or death.